-I cut it up in small pieces and simmered it down low for several hours on the stove watching it turn to a liquid form.
-I read a tip to add a small cup of water to keep it from sticking to the bottom of the pan.
+Cut the fat into small pieces and simmer it down low for several hours on the stove watching it turn to a liquid form.
+Add a cup of water to keep it from sticking to the bottom of the pan.

-After simmering on low for most of the day, I had a pot full of liquid with some chunks remaining.
-I strained out the liquid several times until it was free of all remaining fat or bits of meat.
+After simmering on low for most of the day, you will probably have a pot full of liquid with some chunks remaining.
+Strain the liquid several times until it is free of all remaining fat or bits of meat.
 You want to remove all pieces of meat completely and only have the pure liquid.

-I washed out canning jars and make sure they are completely dry.
-Then pour in the clear liquid so it could harden and turn white.
-The liquid fat was the color and consistency of chicken broth at this point.
+Wash the canning jars and make sure they are completely dry.
+Then pour in the clear liquid so it can harden and turn white.
+The liquid fat is the color and consistency of chicken broth at this point.

-After sealing the jars and letting them sit on the counter for several hours, the liquid fat had turned a solid white consistency.
+After sealing the jars and letting them sit on the counter for several hours, the liquid fat will turn a solid white consistency.

-Do you have any experience rendering, storing and using pork fat in the kitchen?
+Do you have any experience rendering, storing and using lard in the kitchen?
 I’d love to hear from you!